Bar Harbor Attractions

 Located just a short walk from our downtown Bar Harbor hotel, Coastal Kayaking Tours offers a variety of guided sea kayaking tours that depart daily from June through mid-October.
 Watch for seals, eagles and porpoise while enjoying breathtaking vistas of Acadia National Park and historical Bar Harbor as you kayak along the rocky, tree-lined coast of Mount Desert Island.
 Sea kayaking tours are also available to the smaller Porcupine Islands, which are primarily owned by the park, and offer a glimpse into the region’s abundant wildlife and stunning natural beauty.
 Half-day, full-day, and sunset kayaking tours are available.
 Reservations are highly recommended, call 207.288.9605 for more information.

 Bar Harbor, Maine's Famous Lighthouses

 Visitors traveling to Bar Harbor can also explore the five additional lighthouses located on Mount Desert Island.
 The Mount Desert Rock Light and Great Duck Island Light are owned by a local college and allow students to study the area's whale population and nesting seabirds.
-Additional local lighthouses include Bear Island Light (located at the entrance to Northeast Harbor), Egg Rock Light (which is closed to the public and best viewed by boat), and Isle au Haut Light (accessible by ferry from Stonington).
+Additional nearby lighthouses include Bear Island Light (located at the entrance to Northeast Harbor), Egg Rock Light (which is closed to the public and best viewed by boat), and Isle au Haut Light (accessible by ferry from Stonington).